platformsh/platformsh-docs/src/frameworks/drupal8/drush.md

 Drush is a command-line shell and scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those who spend their working hours hacking away at the command prompt.
 Drush commands can, for example, be used to clear the Drupal cache, run module and database updates, revert features, perform database imports and dumps, and a whole lot more.
 You can reference the full set of Drush commands at [Drush.org](http://www.drush.org).
 If you have never used Drush before, you can learn more about it on the [Drush GitHub Repository](https://github.com/drush-ops/drush#description)

-- Platform.sh's Drupal templates have Drush installed.
+* Platform.sh's Drupal templates have Drush installed.

-- All custom environments can utilize Drush commands in the development process if they have `drush` configured as a composer requirement and added it to the environment's `$PATH`.
-See the section below on [install Drush in custom projects](#install-drush-in-custom-projects)
+* Drush commands can be run in build, deploy, and post_deploy hooks, although remember that as the database is not available at build time many Drush commands will not work at build time.

-- In addition, you can use the [Platform.sh CLI](/overview/cli.md) to set up Drush aliases easily for all of your project's environments.
+* In addition, you can use the [Platform.sh CLI](/overview/cli.md) to set up Drush aliases easily for all of your project's environments.
 See the section below on [use drush aliases](#use-drush-aliases)

 > **note**
 >
-> Platform's CLI requires **Drush 6 or greater**.
+> Platform's CLI requires **Drush 6 or higher**.

-## Installing Drush on Platform.sh
+## Installing Drush

-### Install Drush in Platform.sh-provided Drupal examples
+### Use the Platform.sh-provided Drupal examples

-Platform.sh's Drupal templates have Drush installed automatically via Composer and should not require you to add it.
+If you started your project from one of Platform.sh's Drupal templates then Drush is already installed and configured.
+There is nothing else for you to do.

 ### Install Drush in custom projects using _Composer_

+This is the recommended approach.

 Run this command in the project's repository root folder:

 ```bash
 $ composer require drush/drush
 ```

-Then, commit and push.
+Commit the `composer.json` and `composer.lock` files and push.

 Drush will then be available at `vendor/bin/drush`, in the exact same version on your local system and on Platform.sh.